Last Updated on 11th October 2020 by Sarah and Justin

 Why visit Sofia in winter

 We arrived in Sofia late on a Friday night, so didn’t get a proper introduction until Saturday morning.
 And what an introduction it was.
 We woke up to find the city blanketed in snow.
 After putting on some extra layers, we raced out to enjoy the city’s sights.
-Walking around any city freshly covered in snow is a treat.
+Being in any city freshly covered in snow is a treat.
 Walking around Sofia was magical.
 Its architecture calls out to be dusted in white powder.
 Everyone out and about seemed as happy as we were.

 Alexander Nevsky Cathedral